Claire22m/my_java_respository/README.md

 # MY JAVA RESPOSITOR

 This repository contains several activities and projects related to programming, GUI development, and system implementation.
 Each activity is organized into separate folders for clarity.
-Below is a detailed description of each activity, including its purpose, key features, and relevant information to understand the code base.
+Below is a detailed description of each activity, including its purpose, key features, and relevant information to understand the code base

 ---

 ## MyMidtermLabExam - ITTicketProcessingSystem
 This project simulates an IT Ticket Processing System where users can submit, view, and manage IT support tickets.
 It demonstrates concepts such as data handling, object-oriented programming, and basic CRUD operations.